Building & Housing Department

 To open for business, you will need to obtain a Business License - Commercial Occupancy Permit.
 All other permits must be finaled out before we issue the Commercial Occupancy Permit.

-As part of this process, please schedule the final life safety check of your space by calling the Building Department at 216-491-1461.
+As part of this process, please schedule the final life safety check of your space by calling the Building & Housing Department at 216-491-1461.
 The Assistant Fire Chief and a Building Inspector will conduct this inspection, which takes 30 minutes on average.
 Food operators must also provide a copy of the food license at this inspection.
 If everything checks out, your Commercial Occupancy Permit will be issued and you may open for business.

 Van Aken District: Tenants